Careers360 Logo

 CUET 2026 Marking Scheme

-Before starting preparation, every student must understand the CUET marking scheme clearly, because your ranking and scores are calculated based on your section-wise score.
+Before starting preparation, every student must understand the CUET marking scheme clearly, because their ranking and scores are calculated based on their section-wise score.

 • +5 marks for every correct answer